NikithaUdeshana/ratesapi/README.md

 ## Setup

-First, use pip install to install the requirements of the API
+First, use pip3 to install the requirements of the API

 ```bash
 pip install -r requirements.txt